Aleks-Trifunovic/security-onion-network-monitoring-lab/summary/learnings.md

 ---

+## What Worked Well

+Once everything was wired correctly, the alerts came in exactly as expected.
+A simple Nmap scan from Kali triggered multiple Suricata signatures.
+Seeing the alerts show up in the Security Onion dashboards helped me understand the whole detection pipeline much better.

+The lab stayed stable, and the isolation from the rest of my network made me comfortable, it was smooth sailing from there on.

+---

+## Challenges I Ran Into

+At first I couldn’t get any alerts at all, which was frustrating.
+The main issue turned out to be how the NICs were configured.
+I had to rethink which adapter should be sniffing the traffic and make sure promiscuous mode was set up the right way.
+I also realized that NAT traffic will never be monitored, so everything needed to stay on the host-only network if I wanted Security Onion to see it.

+Enabling the ET Open ruleset also helped seeing the alerts consistently.
+Once the rules were active, though, things started behaving the way they were supposed to.

+---

 ## Interesting points about Security Onion Alert dashboard

 This is how the alert dashboard looks like when the ET Open rules fire off due to a nmap scan: